Parent page: Managed Projects

 Use the option available in the General region of the tab to make changes to the project description.
 This affects the mirrored project within the Workspace only.

-In the Online Availability and Synchronization region of the tab, the Enable Formal Version Control option reflects the current style of online availability:
+In the Online Availability and Synchronization region of the tab, the Version Control option reflects the current style of online availability:

 - Option Enabled – the project (and its source files) are stored under the Workspace's own native VCS (Git).
 This is the recommended approach, as by doing so you will have access to the maximum functionality offered through, and by, the Workspace and the Altium 365 platform.

-- Option Disabled – the project files are stored in the Workspace for basic access and to enable sharing with others for viewing and commenting only – a less formal Simple Sync as it were.
+- Option Disabled – the project files are stored in the Workspace for basic access and to enable sharing with others for viewing and commenting only – the Simple Sync arrangement.

 Use the option to change between these two as desired.